First City Monument Bank: The Bank

 In November 2010, IFC, a member of the World Bank Group, announced a $70 million investment in FCMB.
 That same month, both FinBank and First City Monument Bank (FCMB) announced that FCMB has expressed interest in acquiring shareholding and become the strategic investor in FinBank, another Nigerian commercial bank that was undercapitalized.
 In February 2012, following regulatory approval, FCMB acquired 100% shareholding and began the integration of Finbank in its existing operations.

 By 2017, FCMB had 4.3 million customers, 220 branches, and a banking subsidiary in the United Kingdom.
 In 2021, the bank’s customer base reached almost 8 million.

 In October 2020, the bank joined Open Banking Nigeria, a nonprofit that advocates for a common standard for open Application Programming Interface (API) within the Nigerian financial ecosystem.

 In 2021, FCMB was named the Best SME Bank in Africa and the Best SME Bank in Nigeria at the Asian Banker Middle East and Africa Regional Awards.

-Small and medium scale Enterprises (SMEs)
+Small- and medium-scale enterprises (SMEs)

-FCMB’s SME Advisory Service provides small and medium scale enterprises (SMEs) with market intelligence, technical assistance, and intervention funds.
+FCMB’s SME Advisory Service provides SMEs with market intelligence, technical assistance, and intervention funds.
 In 2019, the bank launched Hub One, a co-working space to give start-ups internet access.
 In 2020, FCMB secured a $50 million loan facility from the IFC to help the bank expand their SMEs loans to support businesses during the coronavirus pandemic.
 By 2021, it had provided over N23 billion loan guarantees to SMEs with inadequate collateral coverage or those in a start-up stage.
 In 2021, FCMB received a $50 million loan from the African Development Bank (AfDB) to support the agribusiness, manufacturing, healthcare and renewable energy sectors, with 30% of the funds going to women-owned businesses.
 It also received a $10 million loan from Oikocredit to fund agricultural businesses, especially in low-income areas impacted by the COVID-19 pandemic.